-- The headlights blink and the horn sounds intermittently. - The alarm automatically turns off after approximately 50 seconds.
+• The headlights blink and the horn sounds intermittently.

+• The alarm automatically turns off after a period of time.
 However, the alarm reactivates if the vehicle is tampered with again.
-The alarm can be shut off by unlocking the driver's door or trunk lid with the key, or by pressing the button on the Intelligent Key.
+The alarm can be shut off by unlocking the driver's door or trunk lid with the key, or by pressing the $\mathbf{\hat{II}}$ button on the Intelligent Key.